JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 Just then—as if on cue—I heard the sound of someone coming out of a nearby bathroom.
 It was my friend’s dad.
 I had no idea he was even there, but anyway… There he was in the doorway of my friend’s room wearing just a bath towel and some slippers.
 I guess he just took a shower.

-“Jack!” he shouted entusiastically, “Come here!
+“Jack!” he shouted enthusiastically, “Come here!
 I want to show you something!” he added.

 “Pa!” my friend said, “Come on?” he added a bit frantically.